- Sexual Maturity

 - Cheating is breaking the rules of a relationship

 This blog was established April 1st, 2006, after a romantic relationship had gone bad.
 I needed a place to vent.
 In the process of exposing my life, I had also included explicit sexual details of my desires, experiences and comedic stories.
 Of course, the lewdness is kept to a minimal, but you’re still going to see Rated M related posts.
 You might even get a glimpse of sexually charged images, without full-on nudity, because my host doesn’t allow that sort of thing.
 Regardless, you will of course have the option to read those blog posts, but at the same time, must be aware that these are my thoughts and experiences.
-You don’t have to like them or agree with them, but that’s your problem.
+You don’t have to like them or agree with them.
 I’m not asking you to partake in my ideas and fantasies.
 I am only sharing.
-So this means you will need to have the maturity to understand that not everyone shares your idea what sex, intimacy, and romance is.
+So this means you will need to have the maturity and perspective to understand that not everyone shares your idea what sex, intimacy, and romance is.
 Just as I won’t enforce my ideas onto you.
 The most I will do is give guidance and perhaps even give my personal, non-objective opinion about certain things.
 Ultimately, my ideals are still my own.
 If you don’t share and accept them, then of course, you’re entitled to have your own principles.
-No one is wrong here.
+No one is wrong here per se.
 We’re just different.

 3. Pro-Life VS Pro-Choice